github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

         required: false
 ```

-The triggered workflow receives the inputs in the [`github.event.inputs`](/actions/reference/context-and-expression-syntax-for-github-actions#github-context) context.
+The triggered workflow receives the inputs in the `github.event.inputs` context.
+For more information, see "[Context and expression syntax for GitHub Actions](/actions/reference/context-and-expression-syntax-for-github-actions#github-context)."

 ## `on.schedule`